shreeya20desai/An-Automated-System-For-Local-GPs/README.md

 - Registration: The patient will be able to register themselves and add/upload their previous Medical history to the webapp.
 - Availability: The Doctor and Nurses could set their availability for the respective day/week/month.
-- Book appoinment:The patient according to their time can book the appoinment with the available Doctor/Nurse.
+- Book appointment:The patient according to their time can book the appointment with the available Doctor/Nurse.
 - Provide prescription: The Doctor will be able provide prescription to the patient and during the next visit Doctor can view the previous provided prescriptions.

 Desirable: